World EV Day : Industry pitches for sustainable electric vehicle ecosystem | Business

 ''Companies should come together and create a durable charging infrastructure for the users.
 It is an essential pre-requisite for progression and future penetration of electric two and three-wheelers,'' he added.

-Electric commercial vehicle maker Euler Motors founder and CEO Saurav Kumar said the right commercial vehicle policy push with expansion of charging infrastructure, financing ecosystem and battery standardisation will help in the growth of the EV market.
+Electric commercial vehicle maker Euler Motors founder and CEO Saurav Kumar said the right commercial vehicle policy push with the expansion of charging infrastructure, financing ecosystem, and battery standardization will help in the growth of the EV market.

-World EV Day is observed on September 9 every year in order to educate people about the need for electric vehicles.
+World EV Day is observed on September 9 every year to educate people about the need for electric vehicles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)